 Any lasagna recipe will be greatly improved by the addition of homemade sauce, so we aren’t going to let you get away with it in this recipe.
 It’s still incredibly simple to make, so why not spend the extra 10 minutes it takes?

-One of the ways I save time (and hassle) in this recipe is using no-boil pasta sheets.
+If you don’t have time to make homemade pasta sheets, you can save time by using no-boil pasta sheets.
 You can easily find these lasagna sheets in the grocery.
 Just make sure it says No Boil or No Cook on the side of the box.

-This means you don’t have to precook the noodles, which can save quite a bit of time and hassle.
-They always end up sticking together for me, which is super annoying.
+This means you don’t have to precook the pasta, which can save quite a bit of time and hassle.
+When I boil lasagna sheets, they always end up sticking together, which is super annoying.